-What Shade Should You Shadow Your Roots?
+What Shade Should You Use for Your Shadow Root Hair?

 While root shadowing makes most people think of blonde hair with dark roots, it’s truly a universal and highly customizable hair trend.
 Here’s how to do dark roots and balayage with any hair color.

 How to Have Dark Roots with Blonde Hair